Peace Boat: Ship Description

-The Topaz (31,500 GT) – It was a transatlantic ocean liner built in 1955 as Empress of Britain.
-Operated as Peace Boat between 2000 and 2008.
+The Topaz (31,500 GT) was a transatlantic ocean liner built in 1955 as Empress of Britain and operated as Peace Boat between 2000 and 2008.

-Clipper Pacific (18,416 GT) – Built in 1970 for Royal Caribbean.
-Operated for Peace Boat briefly in 2008.
+Clipper Pacific (18,416 GT) was built in 1970 for Royal Caribbean and operated for Peace Boat briefly in 2008.
 However, due to numerous repeated problems with the ship, the charter was cut short, ending in Piraeus, Greece instead of ending in Japan as scheduled.

-Mona Lisa (28,891 GRT) – Built in 1966 by a shipyard in Scotland.
-Chartered to replace the Clipper Pacific and completed the remainder of the voyage.
-Operated as Peace Boat between 2008 and 2009.
+Mona Lisa (28,891 GRT) was built in 1966 by a shipyard in Scotland and chartered to replace the Clipper Pacific; she completed the remainder of the voyage and operated as Peace Boat between 2008 and 2009.